 - Strategic commenting: Add comments only for non-obvious logic, avoiding line-by-line narration

 Time pressure demands deliberate budgeting.
 Allocate a few minutes to clarifying constraints, another minutes to discussing trade-offs, another few minutes to implementing the solution, and then some for testing and polishing.
-This prevents getting stuck on perfect code while leaving no time for validation.

-- Writing correct but unreadable code because "it's just a coding interview."
+- Writing correct but unreadable code because "it's just a coding interview." — This signals you don't think about teammates who read your PRs.

 Common follow-up patterns that test production thinking include: